mrvgao/fortymiles.github.io/_draft/blog/2015-10-14-from-socket-io-to-socketio-(1).markdown

 Every network applicaiton is based on the client-server model.
 With this model, an application consists of a *server* process and one or omre *client* process.

-#### Steps
-- When a client needs service, it initiates a transaction by sending a request to the server.
+1. When a client needs service, it initiates a transaction by sending a request to the server.
 For example, when a Web browser needs a file, it sends a request to a Web server.
-- The server receives the request,interprets it,and manipulates its resourcesin the appropriate way.
+2. The server receives the request,interprets it,and manipulates its resourcesin the appropriate way.
 For example, when a Web server receives a request from a browser, it reads a disk file.
-- The server sends a response to the client, and then waits for the next request.
+3. The server sends a response to the client, and then waits for the next request.
 For example, a Web server sends the file back to a client.
-- The client receives the response and manipulates it.Forexample,afteraWeb browser receives a page from the server, it displays it on the screen.
+4. The client receives the response and manipulates it.Forexample,afteraWeb browser receives a page from the server, it displays it on the screen.

 ![Image of server four process](/assets/socket-four-steps.png)